dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 20:05
 Severity	Code	Description	Project	File	Line	Suppression State Error	CS0246	The type or namespace name 'DristisBookStore' could not be found (are you missing a using directive or an assembly reference?)
 DristisBooksStore	C:\Users\drist\Source\Repos\DristisBooksStore\DristisBooksStore\Views\Shared\Error.cshtml	1	Active

+At 22:25
+public static class SD.cs created and Modify the properties of the class

+At 22:30